dobkeratops/compiler/README.md

 Also I value performance+productivity over compile-time safety.
 You need to write tests for other reasons, so IMO productivity for *tests* is what yields working code... there is still so much you still can't verify at compile time.

-I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.
+I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.(I have worked mostly on platforms where vtables were unacceptable).

+It almost seems like a deliberate joke - how can a language run GameOfLife with compile time metaprogramming, parse ambiguous syntax with GLR, but NOT find definitions out of order?

 Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.

-Rust is too restrictive, in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
+Rust on the other hand is too restrictive, in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
 So somewhere between the two is my perfect language.

 This is probably all way beyond a 1man project but I'll see how far I can get.
 Perhaps I can just experiment and converge on whatever mainstream option is closest.